-Employee records must be made available to employees, their unions and Department of Labour Inspectors if they ask for them.
+Employee records must be made available to employees, their unions and the Ministry's Labour Inspectors if they ask for them.
 They can be kept in electronic or paper files and must be kept for six years.

 There are legal requirements for paying wages and keeping wage, time, holiday and leave records.
 Legally wages must be paid in cash.
 To pay wages another way (e.g. direct debit, cheque) employers must get their employees written agreement.

 - the employee’s age, if under 20 years